 Dave Banks is an adjunct research scholar at the Center on Global Energy Policy.
-He also serves as Executive Vice President at the American Council on Capital Formation (ACCF), a DC-based business association with membership that includes Fortune 100 energy companies, and he is a member of the ClearPath Foundation’s advisory board.
+Outside of Columbia, Dave holds several positions.
+He serves as Executive Vice President at the American Council on Capital Formation (ACCF) and as Executive Director of Main Street Investors.
+He is also a member of the ClearPath Foundation’s advisory board.

 Banks has published reports and opinion editorials on a variety of policy issues, including climate change, civil nuclear power, and energy markets and trade.